-Holographic Waveguide: We are developing an optical display engine that uses a see through blade of glass or plastic as a wave-guide with a hologram to magnify and focus the light from a display into a user's eye.
-If successfully produced, we expect that this display engine will provide a large field of view from a very thin lens system.
-We expect that this display engine will also function in see-through applications.
+See-Through Waveguides: We are developing an optical display engine that uses a 1.4 mm thick see-through blade of glass or plastic with an ultra-compact micro display engine to magnify and focus the light from a display into a user's eye.
+If successfully produced, we expect that this near-eye display engine will provide a large field of view from a very thin lens system.
+We expect that this near-eye display engines.
 Video Eyewear incorporating this display will be closer to conventional sunglasses than currently available products in comfort, size, weight and ergonomics.
 We have filed patent applications with respect to this technology.
+We have also entered into a technology license agreement with Nokia Corporation for their Exit Pupil Expanding (EPE) optics technology.
+Under the agreement, Vuzix will perform on-going research and development and is expected to manufacture and bring to market components and products containing the licensed technology.
+The combination of Vuzix and Nokia technology is expected to accelerate the development and introduction of new NED products to the market.

 LED Scanning Display Engine: We have patents and patents pending on a new LED Scanning Display Engine (SDE).
-The SDE incorporates both the display subsystem and a holographic waveguide optic in a single monolithic design that we believe will enable us to produce a low cost, HD resolution display in a form factor that will fit into ordinary sunglasses.
-We have successfully prototyped a monochrome and color version of the SDE in our design labs.
+The SDE will incorporate both the display subsystem and a waveguide optic in a single monolithic design that we believe will enable us to produce a low cost, HD resolution displays in a form factor that will fit into ordinary sunglasses.
+We have successfully prototyped both monochrome and color versions of the SDE in our design labs.
 If our continued research is successful we believe we will be able to produce a low cost, high-resolution display that will be superior to existing microdisplay technology in terms of price, resolution, weight, form-factor and power consumption.

-Low Power - LCD Drive Electronics: We believe that our successful designs for the defense market demonstrate that we can design and successfully implement low-power microdisplay electronics modules.
+Low Power - LCD Drive Electronics: We believe that our successful designs for the defense market demonstrate that we can design and implement low-power microdisplay electronics modules.